dummyserver/dummyserver.github.io/README.md

 ## Dummy Server

-A tool for mocking HTTP services
+A tool for mocking HTTP services inspired from [WireMock](https://github.com/tomakehurst/wiremock)

 ### Features
 - Add dummy responses based on the request